Selecting a finding on the detection findings page opens a side window that enables you to

 Davis CoPilot can provide contextual, plain-language explanations of detection findings to accelerate understanding and response.

-Select Explain with AI in the upper-right corner of the finding details pane.
+Select Explain finding in the upper-right corner of the finding details pane.

 When selected, Davis CoPilot analyzes the technical details of a detection finding and generates a structured summary that may include: